pouria-drd/drd-ui/README.md

 ## Installation

-You have to setup tailwindcss before using this ui components.
+You have to setup tailwindcss before using this ui library.

 - [tailwindcss](https://tailwindcss.com/docs/guides/create-react-app)